 "I joined the Marine Corps with my friend Alex Campbell right after High School in 1996.
-We went through Boot Camp and the School of Infantry together before being assigned to our first duty station in Kaneohe Bay, Hawaii together.
+We went through Boot Camp and the School of Infantry together before being assigned to our first duty station in Kaneohe Bay, Hawaii.
 I was an Infantryman by trade and ended up having a long and successful career in the Marine Corps before being Medically Retired from the Marine Corps in September of 2015.

 "During my 19 years and 3 month long career I was able to do many things that I was proud and honored to accomplish.
 I was a Combat Instructor at the School of Infantry where I trained hundreds of Marines to be Infantrymen.
-This was just prior to and at the beginning of September 11th, 2001; so that job was definitely an important one since most of those Marines went on to fight in the wars in Iraq and Afghanistan, the Global War on Terror.
+This was just prior to and at the beginning of September 11th, 2001; so that job was definitely an important one since most of those Marines went on to fight in Iraq and Afghanistan, during the Global War on Terror.
 I then went on to be a Drill Instructor at the Marine Corps Recruit Depot (MCRD) San Diego where I was able to train, and help train, nearly 3,000 civilians to become Marines.
 A good majority of these Marines also went on to serve in combat in Iraq and Afghanistan.

 "My family was with me every step of the way and deserves credit for my career just as much as I would.
-I am glad that I was able to move up through the enlisted ranks to become a Master Sergeant (E-8) and learn the leadership skills that I have today."
+I am glad that I was able to move up through the enlisted ranks to become a Master Sergeant (E-8) and learn the leadership skills that I have today.

 "I was able to do many other things too long to list.
 Being a Marine is a lifetime commitment and I am honored to lead this great Marine organization into the future."